-Virent is investigating a proprietary catalytic reactor configurations that allow the conversion of high concentrations of glucose to a hydrogen rich reformate.
+Virent is investigating a proprietary catalytic reactor configurations that allow the conversion of high concentrations of glucose to a hydrogen-rich reformate.
 The biomass to hydrogen route via the APR process is detailed in Figure 1.
-The APR process utilizes biomass derived compounds such as glucose to produce hydrogen.
+The APR process utilizes biomass-derived compounds such as glucose to produce hydrogen.
 The technical approach for processing glucose consists of a hydrogenation section followed by the APR process.
 The hydrogenation of glucose to sorbitol, at conditions that allow for simple integration with the APR process, has been demonstrated.
-The main focus of catalytic research is on the use of sorbitol in the APR process to produce a hydrogen rich reformate stream.
+Additionally, detailed activity and kinetic modeling has been completed for the hydrogenation reaction.
+The main focus of catalytic research is focused on the use of sorbitol in the APR process to produce a hydrogen rich reformate stream.